jacobqvist/cabinet-light/README.md

 # Closet light

 I hate, when I cannot see what's in my closet.
 Closets with light are expensive as \*\*\*\*, so I decided to build my own.
-Next step is to make it prettier.
+Next step is to make it pretty.

 ![Closet light](media/closet-light.gif)